Blog

 Commercial Beverages

-Water is present in all beverages, however not all beverages are equally as hydrating.
-Studies that review hydration in the short term (24hours), and under stable environmental conditions, show that the type of beverage does not affect hydration status in the body.[64]
+Water is present in all beverages; however, not all beverages are equally hydrating.
+Studies that review hydration in the short term (24 hours), and under stable environmental conditions, show that the type of beverage does not affect hydration status in the body.[72]

 • Beverages high in minerals.
 Fluids with electrolytes may help to prevent dehydration or promote rehydration, depending on the context.
 In hot environments where water is lost due to excessive sweating, beverages that promote water retention help to preserve hydration status.[73]
 However, excessive water loss to meet cooling requirements will eventually lead to dehydration, even with an increase in body water retention.

-• Salt and Sugar water has been shown to increase water retention and aid in lowering water loss in girls exercising in a hot humid environment.[66]
-Neither plain water or salt-sugar water prevented mild dehydration under these conditions.
+• Salt and Sugar water has been shown to increase water retention and aid in lowering water loss in girls exercising in a hot, humid environment.[74]
+Neither plain water nor salt-sugar water prevented mild dehydration under these conditions.

-• High Fat Beverages.
-Bovine Milk has been shown to hydrate better than water and other beverages in a small study on 11 participants that broke a sweat while exercising.[67]
+• High-Fat Beverages.
+Bovine Milk has been shown to hydrate better than water and other beverages in a small study on 11 participants who broke a sweat while exercising.[75]
 Milk has a higher fat and protein content compared to water, as well as an abundance of minerals conducive to hydration.
 The fat and protein content of milk is likely to promote water retention, while the minerals may aid the regulation of body fluid dynamics.

 • High Sugar Beverages.
-Long-term studies have shown that sales and human consumption of processed beverages have increased over the last few decades, particularly with regard to sugar sweetened beverages.
-Not surprisingly, drinks high in fructose and glucose are known to increase the risk for becoming dehydrated.[71]
+Long-term studies have shown that sales and human consumption of processed beverages have increased over the last few decades, particularly with regard to sugar-sweetened beverages.
+Not surprisingly, drinks high in fructose and glucose are known to increase the risk of becoming dehydrated.[79]
 The risk may be mitigated with sufficient water intake.
-In a small group of young men, hydration was unaffected by combinations of soda and/or fruit juice when consumed alongside water over 24hours.[72]
+In a small group of young men, hydration was unaffected by combinations of soda and/or fruit juice when consumed alongside water over 24 hours.[80]

 Herbal Beverages